kingsley0107/bd_qianxiCrawler/README.md

 - Crawling historical leisure and entertainment travel intensity index of specific cities (20210122-now)

 ## Usage instructions:

+> 2024.04.01update: only specific period available through the platform, sorry to hear that.

 - Modify settings in settings.py:

   - Data scale: 'city'